AIThis post was created with the assistance of artificial intelligence (AI).

 • Format:Hardcover

-• Coverage:Wide-ranging scientific terms
+• Coverage:Wide-ranging science topics

 Our verdict